KENYON JORDAN, editor/publisher/writer/main photographer.

 What is the Pioneer's coverage area?

-The Colorado Springs Westside, which we define as an area west of I-25, north of
+The Colorado Springs Westside is our coverage area, which we define as west of

 Cheyenne/Broadmoor, east of Manitou Springs and south of Garden of the Gods